pfdubois/BridgeBidding/source/CompetingSuit.rst

 ---------

 An overcall is a bid after the opponents have opened.
-This chapter discusses doing so when the opponents opened a suit.
+This chapter discusses doing so when the opponents opened a suit and we make the lowest available bid in our own strain.
 The range for an overcall is 8-17 points.
 An overcall is above all a request for your partner to lead your suit, so the first requirement is a suit you want led.
 On the bottom end, a one-level overcall can be much more relaxed than a two-level overcall.